Explainable AI needs formalization: Structural limitations of current XAI research

-\paragraph*{Algorithm-driven development} A common paradigm of XAI development is to start with the design of an algorithm and then to try to prove its utility for various purposes by applying it to selected datasets and models.
-Unfortunately, this approach opens the door to biases due to implicit subjectivity in the choice of the experiments performed and reported.
-Thereby it becomes possible that properties inferred by XAI methods are spurious or trivial.
-For example, the finding that an image feature highlighted by XAI is also a confounder could be an anecdotal coincidence rather than reflecting a systematic capability of the XAI method to identify confounders.
+\paragraph*{Algorithm-first development} A common paradigm of XAI development is to start with the design of an algorithm and then to demonstrate its utility for various purposes by applying it to selected datasets and models.
+This approach opens the door to experimenter biases due to implicit subjectivity in the choice of the experiments performed and reported.
+Thereby it becomes possible that capabilities attributed to XAI methods are not systematic but coincidental.

+\paragraph*{High-level nature of existing ML testing and certification frameworks} Existing efforts to establish processes for the development of trustworthy XAI such as the artificial intelligence assessment methods (DAISAM) guidelines \citep{oala2021machine} established by WHO and ITU, a pre-standard of the German Institute for Standardization (DIN) on explainability \citep{DIN_SPEC_92001-3:2023-04}, explainability fact sheets \citep{sokol2020explainability}, and the Z-inspection framework \citep{amann2022explain,vetter2023lessons} remain on a relatively abstract level and do not provide concrete rules for the proper use case-specific deployment of XAI in practice.